-Solution: To fix this error, you should use Fixup tool to repair NSF database.
+Solution: To fix this error, you must repair NSF database.
+Refer to this article to know how to use Fixup tool to repair NSF database.
 If you can’t run the Fixup tool at that time, you should try another thing.
 Just delete the cache.ndk and rename it to bookmark.nsf.
 Also, you can fix this issue by creating a new copy of the corrupt database.
 But make sure you create this new copy at the operating system-level or through File > Database > New Copy in Notes.

 Lotus Notes error #5

 “The object store that is used by this note was not found.”

 The above error message is associated with the Lotus Notes Shared Mail that’s no longer in use.
 Whenever you try to access a Lotus Notes document that’s not available in the Domino object store, you’ll receive this error message.

 Solution: The only possible solution to this problem is running the “Collect” task on the database to remove the references.